 Capital Structure — What It Is and Why It Matters

 The term capital structure refers to the percentage of capital (money) at work in a business by type.
 Broadly speaking, there are two forms of capital: equity capital and debt capital.
-Each type of capital has its own benefits and drawbacks and a substantial part of wise corporate stewardship and management is attempting to find the perfect capital structure in terms of risk/reward payoff for shareholders.
+Each type of capital has its benefits and drawbacks, and a substantial part of wise corporate stewardship and management is attempting to find the perfect capital structure regarding risk/reward payoff for shareholders.
 This is true for Fortune 500 companies and for small business owners trying to determine how much of their start-up money should come from a bank loan without endangering the business.

 A Closer Look at the Different Types of Capital on a Company's Balance Sheet